MoRoble/AWS-Projects/DataBase-Migration/phaseI-DBMS/ReadMe.md

 Select the `cloud_server_1` instance, right click, `Connect`
 Select `EC2 instance connect` and click `Connect`
-When connected a privilege bash shell or use `sudo`
+When connected use a privilege bash shell or use `sudo`

 move to the `ubuntu` home folder by doing a `cd /home/ubuntu`
 then do an `ls -la` and you should see the html folder you just copied.